eleks-front-end/eslint-config-eleks/README.md

 > This version is based on eslint@2.0.0

-> In order to use it, you have to specify the `next` tag when installing:
+> In order to use it, you have to specify the `next` tag when installing.

-    $ npm install eslint@next --save-dev

-> or version directly

-    $ npm install eslint@2.0.0-beta.2 --save-dev

 ## Usage

-    $ npm install eslint@next @eleks/eslint-config-eleks --save-dev
+    $ npm i -D eslint@next @eleks/eslint-config-eleks@next

 Then add ```extends: '@eleks/eleks'``` to your ```.eslintrc.*```

 If your don't have one yet

-    $ echo "{extends: '@eleks/eleks'}" > .eslintrc.json
+    $ echo "extends: '@eleks/eleks'" > .eslintrc.yml

 ### Notice